 Almond milk is made by blending raw almonds with filtered water and a small amount of salt.
 The strained milk is the final product, so it only keeps a fraction of the almonds’ nutrients.

-As a result, it’s low in calories, with 1g each protein and carbs and 3g of fat per cup(1).
+It’s low-calorie and contains 1 g each protein and carbs and 3 g of fat per cup(1).

 Almond Milk’s Composition